drmohundro/drmohundro.github.io/_posts/2013-07-01-converting-a-mercurial-repository-to-git.markdown

 ---
+layout: post
-title: Converting a Mercurial repository to Git
+title: "Converting a Mercurial repository to Git"
 date: 2013/07/01
+category: blog
+---

 About three years ago, our team migrated from using Subversion to Mercurial, primarily because of the pain involved with branches.
 If you've heard the